ryadammar1/osmium/README.md

 1. Launch Minecraft
 2. Run Osmium.exe
 3. Set minecraft custom location if needed (no need to if minecraft is installed on the default location)
-4. Choose "Peek" to display coordinates
+4. Select "Peek" to display coordinates

 ## Limitations
 There is a small chance that the program does not display a valid location for the bastion and/or fortress.